zshamrock/vmx/README.md

 #### Pass extra arguments to the command

-Any extra arguments passed to the the `run` command will be then passed to the actual command to run.
-Here the example:
+Any extra arguments passed to the the `run` command will be then passed to the actual command to run replacing the substitution `%s` in the command name from the config file.

+Here is the example:

 ```
 # commands file
 ...
 [logs]
 workingdir=/opt/app/logs
-command=tail -n 10
+command=tail -n 10 %s
 ...
 ```